apertureless/vue-chartjs/README.md

 If you're using Gulp, Browserify or Webpack 1 the entry is `vue-chartjs.js` which is __transpiled__ and __bundled__ UMD Module.

-However Vue.js and Chart.js are `deerDependencies` so you have to install them seperately.
+However Vue.js and Chart.js are `peerDependencies` so you have to install them seperately.
 In most projects you will have `Vue.js` already installed anyways.
 This way, you can have different versions of Vue.js and Chart.js then in this package.

 ### Webpack 2
 If you're using Webpack 2 it will automatically use the `jsnext:main` / `module` entry point.
 Which is `es/index.js`